amitlevy/x-content-filter-openrouter/README.md

 # X Content Filter (OpenRouter Edition)

-> This is a fork of the original X Content Filter project, modified to use OpenRouter API instead of Groq API.
+> This is a fork of the original X Content Filter project, modified to use OpenRouter API instead of Groq API, and to hide content before it has been scanned.

 ## Overview